Resurrection (1980 film): Cast

-Reaction
+Production

+It was announced in 1976 that writer Stephen Geller had penned a supernatural thriller screenplay under the working title The Resurrection, based on an idea by producers Renée Missel and Howard Rosenman.
+The script would later be reworked by writer Lewis John Carlino, and Geller did not remain with the project and did not receive onscreen credit.
+Carlino worked closely with actress Ellen Burstyn, and they observed healing centers together.
+Carlino was able to weave many of Burstyn's beliefs and philosophy about healing into her character.
+Filming took place on location in Texas, and principal photography was completed in 1979.

+Release

+Resurrection opened in 420 theaters across the U.S. on September 26, 1980, before expanding further on November 7, 1980.
+The film eventually grossed $3,910,019, against a budget of $6 million, making it a box office disappointment.

 Reception

+Critical response

 Resurrection was acclaimed by critics, and currently holds an 83% approval rating on Rotten Tomatoes based on six reviews, with an average rating of 7.50/10.
 AllMovie gave the film 4-stars-out-of-5 and called it "an affecting film with a brilliant performance by Ellen Burstyn," observing "very much an actor-driven film, this deliberately unflashy treatment of an emotionally charged subject is all the more persuasive for its style."

 Gene Siskel and Roger Ebert gave the film a highly enthusiastic review on their weekly TV show Sneak Previews, with both critics praising Burstyn's performance and the handling of the subject matter.
 In his annual movie guide, Leonard Maltin rated the film 31/2-stars-out-of-4, and noted the story as "beautifully realized," while praising Burstyn's "moving performance" as the "centerpiece of a wonderful and underrated film."